 You can access your downloads anytime from ‘My Account’.
-This is only possible if you have created and account while making a purchase (rather then checked out as guest).
-This option is ticked as default so it’s highly possibly that you did set one up.
-Check if you have an account by going to https://www.crochetarcade.co.uk/my-account/ by typing your email address and the password you would be likely to use.
-If you get notification that email is ‘unknown’ then you didn’t set up an account during the checkout.
-If you don’t remember the password you can reset it by clicking on ‘Lost your password?’ link as highlighted below.
+This is only possible if you have created an account while making a purchase (rather than checking out as a guest).
+This option is ticked as default so it’s highly possible that you did set one up.
+Check if you have an account by going to https://www.crochetarcade.co.uk/my-account/ by typing your email address and the password you would likely use.
+If you get a notification that the email is ‘unknown’ then you didn’t set up an account during the checkout or you used a different email address.
+It is also possible that you misspelt your email during the checkout.
+If that’s the case please contact me and I’ll correct the email address on your account.
+If you don’t remember the password you can reset it by clicking on the ‘Lost your password?’ link as highlighted below.

 Step 2.
-Click on the ‘Downloads’ tab on the left hand side panel and then click on download links as highlighted on the photo below.
+Click on the ‘Downloads’ tab on the left-hand side panel and then click on the download links highlighted in the photo below.

 Follow steps 2 and 3 from option 1 to save and open your downloaded file.

-How to download crochet pattern I bought from your Etsy Shop?
+How to download the crochet pattern I bought from your Etsy Shop?

-If you are downloading the pattern to your iphone or ipad or other mobile device please note this CANNOT be done via Etsy App.
-The pattern CAN be downloaded on a mobile/cell phone but only via logging in to Etsy on your phone’s or ipad’s web browser (like Safari, Chrome etc.).
-Please see this video instruction showing how to download it to your Apple device here: https://youtu.be/e6kse3hvMRA
+If you are downloading the pattern to your iPhone or iPad or other mobile devices please note this CANNOT be done via Etsy App.
+The pattern CAN be downloaded on a mobile/cell phone but only via logging in to Etsy on your phone’s or iPad’s web browser (like Safari, Chrome, Internet Explorer, etc.).
+Please see this video instruction showing how to download it to your phone or tablet device here: https://youtu.be/e6kse3hvMRA

-How to download crochet pattern I bought from your Raverly Store?
+How to download the crochet pattern I bought from your Ravelry Store?